jorgetutor/jorgetutor-web/content/en/post/acceptance-criteria-a-tool-for-clarity-or-an-excuse-for-failure.md

 ![Acceptance Criteria](/images/jorgetutor-acceptance-criteria-clarity-failure.jpg)

 ## **What is the Acceptance Criteria (AC)?**
-The Acceptance Criteria (AC) define the conditions that a product, feature, or user story must meet to be considered complete.
+The Acceptance Criteria (AC) define the conditions a product, feature, or user story must meet to be considered complete.
 They serve as a **contract between business and development teams**, ensuring everyone understands what "done" really means.

 ## Why Acceptance Criteria Matter
 AC define the conditions that must be met for a feature to be considered complete.
 They ensure: